🚨 WARNING: This post deals with an account of a miscarriage and a D&E and may be triggering to some people.

 It didn’t matter.
 I cried and cried.
 Joshua and Dani held me and cried with me.

 I asked him if this would be considered a stillbirth at this point.
-He said it’s a late miscarriage because it technically occurred before 20 weeks.
+He said it was a late miscarriage because it technically occurred before 20 weeks.

 Dani drove me home after the appointment with Joshua following in his car (he had to stop at work real quick to check-in).
 I called my work and informed them of the situation.
 Originally I was planning on going to work after my ultrasound, but plans had definitely changed.